stateless-minds/cyber-giftonomy/README.md

 ## Installation

-The game runs on the public IPFS network.
-In order to play it follow the steps below:
+The app runs on the public IPFS network.
+In order to use it follow the steps below:

 1. Install the official IPFS Desktop http://docs.ipfs.io/install/ipfs-desktop/
 2. Install IPFS Companion http://docs.ipfs.io/install/ipfs-companion/